'The Last Of Us' review: apocalyptically good video game port

 Other additions include the heartbreaking backstory of lovers Bill and Frank (played by Nick Offerman and Murray Bartlett); Melanie Lynskey’s cruel Kansas City revolutionary Kathleen; and the debut on-screen appearance of Ellie’s mum, Anna (Ashley Johnson, who voiced Ellie in the games).
 Mazin and Druckmann have opted to expand their world rather than remake it – filling in the gaps that were previously left blank.
 This wisely avoids controversy and should keep the hardcore fanbase from frothing at the mouth like an infected.

 If you’ve not played the game – and lots won’t have – then it works just as well.
 Ellie and Joel’s adventure – on foot, horseback and by car – packs in as many breathtaking vistas as it does thrilling action sequences.
 The mechanics of TV mean there are far fewer fight scenes (no one wants to sit through nine hours of repetitive shootouts), but The Last Of Us isn’t really about that anyway.
 It’s about the moving relationship at its core, powered here by Pascal and Ramsey’s fizzing chemistry.
-Joel is simple on the surface yet hides boiling emotion under the surface.
+Joel is simple on the surface yet hides boiling emotion underneath.
 He’s Clint Eastwood for the PS5 generation.
-Ramsey displays surprising range for her age, as Ellie bounces from traumatised teen to bubbly class clown and back in seconds.
+Ramsey, 19, displays surprising range for her age, as Ellie bounces from traumatised teen to bubbly class clown and back in seconds.
 With her sarcastic wit and sassy putdowns, she adds much-needed levity to the show – and, at times, carries it completely.

 If there’s one criticism to be made, it’s that some of the characters feel underused.
 Brothers Henry and Sam, on-the-run from Kathleen for “collaborating” with her enemies, provide some of the best moments in season one, before disappearing after a single episode.
 It’s the same for Ellie’s best mate Riley (Euphoria’s Storm Reid) and Tommy, the brother of Joel played by Gabriel Luna.
 Understandably the focus needs to be on our central duo, but a slower pace could have meant more development elsewhere.